GSA-TTS/identity-dev-docs/_pages/saml.md

 ### Logout request

 A log out link on your site should also log out the user from the login.gov site.

-The Single Logout Service mechanism at login.gov will initiate the log out process for the user from all active Service Providers.
+Login.gov does not support Single Logout (SLO).
+The logout action will terminate the user's session at login.gov but will not end any other potentially active sessions within service provider applications.
+For example, if a user signs in to applications A and B through login.gov, a logout request from A will end their login.gov session, but will not affect the session in application B.

 To log a user out, direct them to the logout URL with a `SAMLRequest`: